kg8m/chrome-show-tab-numbers/README.md

 ![Screenshot](assets/screenshot.png)

+Notes:

-This extension supports Google Chrome's collapsed tab group feature.
+* This extension supports Google Chrome's collapsed tab group feature.
 Tabs belonging to a collapsed tab group are ignored.
+* If the current page is a PDF, this extension doesn't show a tab number because `document.title` returns `""` for a PDF document.

 How to Install
 --------------------------------------------------